PhiliptheGinger/cap-predictor/docs/chatbot_frontend.md

 ### Memory search

+Articles fetched via `gdelt` commands are automatically embedded and appended to `data/memory.faiss`, with their titles and URLs recorded in `data/memory.json`.
-The `memory search "<query>"` command loads a local FAISS index of past article content and performs a similarity search.
+The `memory search "<query>"` command loads this index of past article content and performs a similarity search.
 The handler returns the titles and URLs of the most relevant matches:

 ```bash
 memory search "climate change policy"